pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_programming_guide.md

 Developers need to implement the {class}`trinity.algorithm.AdvantageFn` interface, which mainly includes two methods:

 - `__call__`: Calculates advantages and returns based on input experience data, records observable metrics during the calculation process, and returns the experience data containing advantages and returns as well as a metrics dictionary.
-The input experience data format is `verl`'s `DataProto`.
+The input experience data format is [verl](https://github.com/volcengine/verl)'s `DataProto`.
 - `default_args`: Returns default initialization parameters in dictionary form, which will be used by default when users don't specify initialization parameters in the configuration file.

 After implementation, you need to register this module through {class}`trinity.algorithm.ADVANTAGE_FN`.
 Once registered, the module can be configured in the configuration file using the registered name.